AlexKissiJr/UnrealMCP/MCP/README_MCP_SETUP.md

 ## Testing the MCP Server Directly

-To test the MCP server independently of Claude Desktop:
+To test the MCP server independently of Claude Desktop or Cursor:

 1. Run the following script:
    ```